Grant Application Guidelines

 - IRS 501(c)(3) tax-exemption letter.

-Both Foundations concentrate their grant programs in New York City, although The Bodman Foundation also makes grants in northern New Jersey.
+The Foundation concentrates its grant programs in New York City and northern New Jersey.
 Funding is spread over six program areas: Arts and Culture, Education, Employment, Health, Public Policy, and Youth and Families.
 A clearer idea of the types of grants made in each of these areas can be found in Program Areas and in the list of Recent Grants.

-The Foundations generally do not make grants for the following purposes or program areas:
+The Foundation generally does not make grants for the following purposes or program areas: